fidian/presentations/digital-technology-merit-badge/index.md

 ## Knowledge

-3e: Explain what a computer network is and describe the network's purpose.
+3e: Explain what a computer network is and the difference between a local area network (LAN) versus a wide area network (WAN).

 ----